GirlsWhoCode-NIT-JSR/My_First_Website/README.md

 6. Archana

 Guidelines for pushing your code:-
+1. Fork this repo
-1. Everyone has an individual folder in this repo.
+2. Everyone has an individual folder in this repo.
 So after you are done with your project, push it into your respective folders.
-2. Also, make sure you have those project in your own github as well.
+3. Also, make sure you have those project in your own github as well.